geonetwork/core-doc-sources/eng/developer/source/mef/index.rst

 It is recommended to use the .mef extension when naming MEF files.

 MEF v2 file format
 ------------------

 MEF version 2 support the following:

-- multi-metadata support: be able to have more than one metadata record in a single MEF file.
+- multi-metadata support: more than one metadata record and data can be stored in a single MEF file.
-- multi-metadata format support: be able to store in a single MEF n formats (eg. for an ISO profile, also store a version of that record in the base ISO19115/ISO19139 schema).
+- multi-schema support: be able to store in a single MEF n formats (eg. for an ISO profile, also store a version of that record in the base ISO19115/ISO19139 schema).

-In the future support may be added for related metadata records.
+In future, support may be added for holding related metadata records in the MEF file.
 Related metadata records could be :
  - child metadata (Using parentUuid search field)
  - service metadata (Using operatesOn search field)
  - other related metadata (Using xml.relation.get service eg, siblings)